mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

    Further, it is common to update your production model once further labeled data becomes available.
    This makes sure that your production model always performs as good as possible.
-   It is also common practice to define certain benchmark datasets that can be used to track your changes in performance over multiple iterations of your approach (in this case you would perform the described evaluation process on the data), or your production model (in this case the benchmark dataset is used as "ultimate" test set that is excluded from training, even in the production model.
-This become feasible if you have a lot of data and tracking your performance in production is important)
+   It is also common practice to define certain benchmark datasets that can be used to track your changes in performance over multiple iterations of your approach or your production model.
+   In the first case you would perform the entire described evaluation process on these benchmark datasets.
+   In the latter case, the benchmark dataset is used as "ultimate" test set that is excluded from training, even in the production model.
+   This becomes feasible if you have a lot of data and tracking your performance in production is important.

 Summary Table
 =============